 Clothes moths avoid artificial light and often take up residence in dark, quiet areas of homes.
 They are frequently found in storage areas like closets, basements, and attics.
 Their larvae feed on natural fabrics, preferring items made from wool or fur.
 Items they feed on include clothing, carpets, upholstered furniture, and furs.

 How do I get rid of moths?

 The easiest way to prevent problems with moths is to partner with a professional pest control company.
 At M.A.D.
-Exterminators, Inc., we offer the responsive residential pest control services needed to stop invasive and damaging moths from invading homes.
+Exterminators, Inc., we offer the responsive residential pest control and commercial pest control services in Pennsylvania needed to stop invasive and damaging moths from invading homes.

 Our experienced and highly trained technicians perform thorough inspections and provide modern treatments.
 They will eliminate current pest problems, and prevent future problems with moths and other common household invaders.
 To learn more about eliminating moths from your Montgomery, Bucks, Chester, Berks, Philadelphia, or Delaware County home, call M.A.D.
 Exterminators, Inc.!

 Complete the form below to schedule your no obligation quote.*